-A map of AlabamaAlabama is located in the southeastern region of the US.
+A map of AlabamaAlabama is located in the southeastern region of the United States.
 Much of the state is made up of a rolling plain that slopes gently down towards the Gulf of Mexico.
 A number of rivers, including the Alabama and its tributaries, flow across it in a generally southwards direction.
 In the north of the state, the Tennessee River cuts a deep valley across the mountains that make up the far southwestern corner of the Cumberland Plateau—part of the Appalachian range.
 Alabama was once covered by vast areas of pine forest.
-Today, although it still has the second most extensive forests of all the states in the contiguous US after Georgia, it is mostly agricultural.
+Today, although it still has the second most extensive forests of all the states in the contiguous United States after Georgia, it is mostly agricultural.

 The naming of both the state and Alabama River comes from the Alabama people, a Muskogean-speaking tribe who once lived in the area close to where the Coosa and Tallapoosa rivers meet the Alabama river.
 The Spanish explorer Hernando de Soto first used the name, which he wrote as “Alibamu”, when describing his expedition there in 1540.